 - Freezer on top, refrigerator below.

-- Average capacity: from 250 to 400 liters.
+- Average capacity: from 250 to 400 litres.

 - Energy consumption: varies by model, generally average.

-Note: Classic models sometimes include "table top" versions (reduced height, about 85 cm) to fit under a countertop.
+Note: classic models sometimes include "table top" versions (reduced height, about 85 cm) to fit under a countertop.

 2. American Fridges: Luxury and Features